deepns/codegym/azure/az-900-notes.md

 ### Azure Dedicated Hosts

-- Hosting VMs on dedicated servers using Azure Dedicated Host
+- Hosting VMs on dedicated servers using [Azure Dedicated Host](https://learn.microsoft.com/en-us/azure/virtual-machines/dedicated-hosts)
 - Some regulatory policies prohibit co-location, so shared server resources are not an option.
-Enter Azure Dedicated Host
+ADH is perfect in such scenarios.
+- provision within a region, availability zone, and fault domain.
 - Compliance enforcements
 - High availability - provision multiple hosts in a host group.
 Maintenance control in 35 day rolling window.
-- Pricing based on variety of factors
+- **Host Group** - collection of dedicated hosts.
+Each host can have multiple VMs of the same size series (individual size can be different within the group).
+- VMs can be placed in host groups through manual or automatic placement.
+VM Scale Sets can be deployed in a host group.
+- some VM series are not supported on Dedicated Hosts
+- [Pricing](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/dedicated-host/) - charged per dedicated host, regardless of how many VMs deployed on that host
+- supports Azure Reservations

 ### Azure Firewall